 Covenant is an in-depth group bible study in which participants read and discuss the bible together, learning how to love God—and each other—better.
 An 8-episode series that explores how the covenant community is lived out in our everyday lives.
 Covenant is a weekly commitment on Thursdays from 6:30 to 8:00 pm.

 Covenant represents a relationship—a living, breathing conversation.
 And we invite you to join in it.
-The Covenant journey begins the week of June 3.
+The Covenant journey begins Thursday, September 20.

 This Covenant experience will guide participants in a comprehensive, in-depth study of the Bible.
 Unlike the learning participants may have experienced in other groups, this in-depth study of the whole Bible emphasizes the biblical concept of covenant as a unifying pattern through all the books in the Old and New Testaments.
 It underscores the unique relationship that God chooses to have with us as God’s people.
 This relationship is grounded in the faithfulness of God’s love and on our ongoing commitment to stay in love with God while we share signs of that love with others.

 Each episode connects to an aspect of this covenant relationship, which is summarized in the heading of each participant guide.